theory (physics), model (physics)

-Any physical process is supposed to take physical states into physical states.
-If we use density matrices to describe states in quantum mechanics, then it must be some operation that sends density matrices to density matrices: it should be a linear map of vector spaces
+Any physical process is supposed to take physical states into physical states (Schrödinger picture).
+If density matrices are used to describe quantum states in quantum mechanics, then it must be some operation that sends density matrices to density matrices.
+So for finite-dimensional state spaces a process should be a linear map of vector spaces of matrices

-that preserves the subset of density matrices, in that it
+(so far this is a general “superoperator”) that preserves the subset of density matrices, in that

 takes hermitian matrices with non-negative eigenvalues to hermitian matrices with non-negative eigenvalues.